LikeCarter/blacklithium/content/posts/2020-03-12-coronavirus-mutations-and-its-evolution.md

 I admit that my [previous estimate](https://carter.sprigings.com/the-sudden-jump-in-coronavirus-cases) of a 5-10% mortality rate was incorrect.
 I failed to account for the majority of people who have mild symptoms and are not tested for COVID-19.
 The real figure is closer to ~2% (possibly greater if health systems begin to fail).

-Right now, there are two subtypes of Coronavirus, the S-type and its L-type descendent.
+Right now, there are two major subtypes of Coronavirus, the S-type and its L-type descendent.
 Now, the L-type is found in the majority of cases, suggesting it is harbouring more aggressive mutations.
 These mutations are in the [receptor-binding domain of the COVID-19 spike protein](https://academic.oup.com/nsr/advance-article/doi/10.1093/nsr/nwaa036/5775463), likely making it more contagious.
 Once the virus is analyzed, we will be able to understand what is being selected for.

 It is believed COVID-19 originated in bats (96.3%) and jumped to the Pangolin (~99% sequence similarity) before reaching humans.
 Assuming this is true, COVID-19 lives inside Bats without causing the species harm, whereas it is much more dangerous inside a human.
 That is why novel viruses are the most dangerous.
 They do not *know* how to live inside a human body.
 They have evolved to live inside a different animal.